-- Establish the governance of the Tourism Zone with the existing GLLEP Visitor Economy Board (VEB) as the principal decision making body. - Set up a Tourism Zone Organisation (TZO) as a delivery mechanism for the Tourism Action Plan, probably hosted by one of the partner organisations.
-The TZO would lead on the development of infrastructure, skills, product development and marketing. - Establish a Destination Management Organisation covering the whole of GLR, either by expanding the Visit Lincoln DMO, as part of the TZO, or as a separate body to undertake place marketing.
+- Establish the governance of the GLLEP Visitor Economy Board (VEB) as the principal decision making body. - Set up the Visitor Economy Board as a delivery mechanism for the Tourism Action Plan, probably hosted by one of the partner organisations.
+They would lead on the development of infrastructure, skills, product development and marketing. - Establish a Destination Management Organisation covering the whole of Greater Lincolnshire, either by expanding the Visit Lincoln DMO, or as a separate body to undertake place marketing. - Establish www.visitlincolnshire.com as the principle source of consumer information Work closely with Visit England on their rescue and recovery packages and ensure that any funding through the Tourism Zone is co-ordinated with other existing investment.

-- Establish a Tourism Zone website for GLR, and associated phone apps and digital technology, to share information and provide a co-ordinated booking system for transport, accommodation, attractions and events. - Work closely with Visit England on their rescue and recovery packages and ensure that any funding through the Tourism Zone is co-ordinated with other existing investment. - Make use, where possible, of national mobile phone apps such as TXGB, and also consider supplementing this with local mobile phone apps to link into information and booking systems and the Tourism Zone website. - Work with Local authorities and tourism organisations, such as Visit Lincoln, to help to deliver local tourism strategies and established tourism enhancement projects. - Strengthen links between businesses and academic institutions to develop programmes to boost the visitor economy.
+- as TXGB, and also consider supplementing this with local mobile phone apps to link into information and booking systems and the Tourism Zone website. - Work with Local authorities and tourism organisations, such as Visit Lincoln, to help to deliver local tourism strategies and established tourism enhancement projects. - Strengthen links between businesses and academic institutions to develop programmes to boost the visitor economy.

-- Set up a small staff team to co-ordinate the implementation and co-ordination of the Tourism Zone proposal. - Organise an Annual Tourism Zone Conference for sharing experiences and ideas between tourism, heritage and environmental organisations. and to raise awareness of the initiatives that are in progress or proposed.
+- Set up a small staff team to coordinate the implementation and co-ordination of the Tourism Action Plan. - Organise an Annual GLR Conference for sharing experiences and ideas between tourism, heritage and environmental organisations. and to raise awareness of the initiatives that are in progress or proposed.

-• The Tourism Zone Organisation will be recognised as a high profile, professional and successful partnership.
+• The Visitor Economy Board will be recognised as a high profile, professional and successful partnership.